encode/uvicorn/docs/settings.md

 ## HTTP

 * `--root-path` - Set the ASGI `root_path` for applications submounted below a given URL path.
-* `--proxy-headers` - Use X-Forwarded-Proto, X-Forwarded-For, X-Forwarded-Port to populate remote scheme/address info.
+* `--proxy-headers` - Use the X-Forwarded-Proto and X-Forwarded-For headers to populate remote scheme/address info.

 ## Resource Limits